ubaldot/vim-poptools/README.md

-[scope](https://github.com/girishji/scope.vim) (this plugin is synchronous whereas the others are asynchronous) but I don't mind to wait a bit if the search process takes a while: it helps me in pausing and reflecting on what I am doing and give some breath to my brain. :) Nevertheless, I also like the way it displays information and it configures in a very easy way.
+[scope](https://github.com/girishji/scope.vim) (this plugin is synchronous whereas the others are asynchronous) but I don't mind to wait a bit if the search process takes a while: it helps me in pausing and reflecting on what I am doing thus giving some breath to my brain.

 ### Commands